lammps/lammps/doc/src/Install_tarball.rst

 .. _lws: https://www.lammps.org

-You have two choices of tarballs, either the most recent stable release or the most current patch or feature release.
+You have two choices of tarballs, either the most recent stable release or the most recent feature release.
 Stable releases occur a few times per year, and undergo more testing before release.
+Also, between stable releases bug fixes from the feature releases are back-ported and the tarball occasionally updated.
 Feature releases occur every 4 to 8 weeks.
 The new contents in all feature releases are listed on the `bug and feature page <bug_>`_ of the LAMMPS homepage.

 Both tarballs include LAMMPS documentation (HTML and PDF files) corresponding to that version.
-The download page also has an option to download the current-version LAMMPS documentation by itself.

 Tarballs of older LAMMPS versions can also be downloaded from `this page
 <older_>`_.